MiguelMJ/MiguelMJ/README.md

 :point_right: **About**

-- My favorite tools are C++, SFML, Bash and Flex & Bison.
+- My favorite tools are C++, SFML, and Flex & Bison.
 I also use Bash, Java and Python.

 - Currently I'm learning Prolog and _web development_.
 I plan to eventually learn R, Matlab or Octave.